mlj/mlj.github.io/index.md

 layout: front
 ---

-I am a Senior Software Engineer at Google.
-In the past I did research on the syntax of Indo-European languages, in particular Latin, using formal and computational methods.
+I am a linguist and software engineer.
+I have done research on the syntax of Indo-European languages, in particular Latin, using formal and computational methods.

 ## Areas of interest